“The word ‘meeting’ covers a huge range of different interactions. If you want successful meetings you have to be more specific.” – David Pearl

 As business consultant David Pearl tells us, in Will There Be Donuts?, “The word ‘meeting’ covers a huge range of different interactions.
 It is such a general term that it has no real meaning any more.
 If you want successful meetings you have to be more specific.
 And that means understanding the fundamental reasons we humans meet.”

 In Pearl’s view, there are seven reasons why we meet.
+Click on the links below to learn more about each meeting type, and how to make your meetings successful.

 |Reason for Meeting